atvtest/enigma2/README.md

 ----------

-NOTE: you need to modify the git source of enigma2 (openatv.conf)
+NOTE: you need to modify openatv.conf  (version 6.1, distro type release, the git source of enigma2)